cybcon/modbus-server/README.md

 ```

 As by the modbus spec, the "Holding Registers" and "Input Registers" tables contains a 16-bit word.
 In the json configuration file, we use a hexadecimal notation, starting with `0x`, as register values.
+With v1.2.0 of the modbus-server, you can also use integer values (0-65535) instead.

 Example configuration of pre-defined registers from type "Holding Registers" or "Input Registers":
 ```